RonnyA/nd-120/Verilog/readme.md

 * Jumps to MACL
 * Clears/Initializes internal registers and sets up UART
 * Runs self-test program for CPU, Test 1-8

+* Depending on the input from the PANEL keylock it will either try to automatic load code from storage depending on ALD settings
+* - or go to OPCOM mode where one can communicate with the CPU via UART

 ## Test program verification